Alberta Freezes Purchase of American Slot Machines in Response to Trump Tariffs

 Alberta Has Large Share of Canadian Gambling Market

 The Alberta government has previously purchased about 4,000 slot machines and VLTs each year, Bernard wrote.
 Overall, Eilers & Krejcik estimates that Canada purchased roughly 15,000 slot machines and VLITs last year, good for about 16 percent of all purchases in the US and Canada combined.
+Luckily for online casinos in Alberta, they are not likely to be affected by the tarriffs.

 Not all of those slot machines are from American companies, however, and it’s unclear how some international firms that have offices throughout the world will be impacted.
 For instance, IGT is based in Italy, and says that it has more than 400 employees in Canadian offices.